-This easy breakfast recipe will be your new go-to for a delicious brunch!
+Romesco Toast is an easy breakfast recipe that will quickly become your new go-to for a delicious brunch!
 Thick sourdough bread slices topped with flavorful, fresh romesco sauce and perfectly jammy eggs.

 What’s better than an easy breakfast?
 Maybe one that’s made with 3 ingredients?
 Or maybe one that has over the top flavor?
 How about one with perfectly jammy eggs?
 Thick sourdough toast?

 Or really, how about one with all that and more?